The Academy for Scholastic and Personal Success Board of Directors

 She is married to George Pope and is the parent of Travell Wright, a student at the University of Iowa.

-Eric McKinley Thompson serves as Assistant Director for The Academy for Scholastic and Personal Success whose mission is to instill pride in and understanding of African American culture as a tool to encourage academic achievement and positive behaviors, toward post-secondary matriculation and productive citizenship in all Black, Brown and Biracial students.
-He also serves as the Percussion Director and Community Program Coordinator for the Jane Boyd Community House where youth, family, and community are championed in order to cement academic achievement, enhance and support all families and promote inclusive growth and opportunities for families & neighborhoods to be successful, both in Cedar Rapids, Iowa.
+Eric McKinley Thompson serves as the Assistant Director for The Academy for Scholastic and Personal Success in Cedar Rapids, IA whose mission is to instill pride in and understanding of African American culture as a tool to encourage academic achievement and positive behaviors, toward post-secondary matriculation and productive citizenship in all Black, Brown and Biracial students.

-Holding a Master’s Educators license, Thompson also possesses an Undergraduate Diploma with Distinction in Jazz Studies from the New England Conservatory of Music, a Bachelor of Science in African-American History with a minor in Political Science from Northeastern University, and a Master of Arts in Arts & Humanities with a Specialization in the teaching of Social Studies from Teachers College, Columbia University.
-He is also a Marching Percussion Specialist with Vic Firth Sticks as a member of their Education Team.
+Holding a Master Educator Teaching License: 5-12, Thompson also possesses an Undergraduate Diploma with Distinction in Jazz Studies from the New England Conservatory of Music, a Bachelor of Science in African-American History with a minor in Political Science from Northeastern University, and a Master of Arts in Arts & Humanities with a Specialization in the teaching of Social Studies from Teachers College, Columbia University.
+He is also a Marching Percussion Specialist with Vic Firth/Zildjian Sticks & Cymbals as a member of their Education Team.

-Shirley ‘Charrisse’ Cox, veteran educator, has taught first through fifth graders at (JSA) Magnet School for the last 29 of her 30 year career with the Cedar Rapids Community School District.
-Over the years, she has served in various leadership roles, most recently, for the past four years, on the Superintendent Teacher Cabinet.
-Upon her retirement at the end of the 2021-2022 school year, she will have gone well beyond her assigned duties, providing added assistance, guidance, and enrichment to students dealing with barriers to education.
+Shirley ‘Charrisse’ Cox is a veteran educator who taught first, second, and fourth graders at Johnson STEAM Academy Magnet School for 29 of her 30 year career for the Cedar Rapids Community School District.
+Her first year was at Hiawatha Elementary as a first grade teacher.
+Over the years, she served in various leadership roles such as the Multicultural Nonsexist Advisory Council, District G.A.I.N.E.
+Mentor for 9th Grade Girls, District Curriculum Council, Building Leadership Team, Magnet School Leadership Team, and most recently, four years on the Superintendent’s Teacher Cabinet and advocate for a District Affinity Group for Black staff under the late Noreen Bush.
+Upon her retirement at the end of the 2021-2022 school year, she has gone well beyond her assigned duties by providing added assistance, guidance, and enrichment to students dealing with barriers to education.

-Charrisse helped to start the JSA Gospel Choir after-school enrichment for 2nd-5th grade students over 26 years ago.
-They have performed annually in hospitals, local senior care centers, and for numerous school and community events throughout the greater Cedar Rapids Area.
+She helped to start the JSA Gospel Choir after-school enrichment for 2nd-5th grade students over 27 years ago.
+Prior to the 2020 Pandemic, the choir performed annually in hospitals, local senior care centers, and for numerous school and community events throughout the greater Cedar Rapids Area.
+She plans to go back to Johnson STEAM Academy Magnet School in the 2023-2024 school year to start up the choir again.

-She is also president of the Paul Engel Association For Community Arts (PEACA) Board of Directors.
-PEACA has naturally established a partnership with Johnson STEAM Academy Magnet School, which aligns with its mission to inspire neighbors to interact, create, discover, express, explore, and broaden cultural and artistic talents.
+She is the current president of the Paul Engel Association For Community Arts (PEACA) Board of Directors.
+PEACA has naturally established a partnership with Johnson STEAM Academy Magnet School which aligns with its mission to inspire neighbors to interact, create, discover, express, explore, and broaden cultural and artistic talents.

-Charrisse is also an active long time member of Mt.
-Zion Missionary Baptist Church, where she taught Sunday School for over 25 years, directs the Mass and Youth Choirs, and leads the Vacation Bible School Music Ministry, encouraging young people to realize their potential through Christian education and the arts.
+Charrisse is also a long time active member of the Mt.
+Zion Missionary Baptist Church.
+She has been teaching Sunday School for over 25 years, is current Music Ministry Director, Lead Director for the Mass and Youth Choirs, and leads the summer VBS Music Ministry encouraging young people to realize their potential through Christian education and the arts.

 Allahna Brathwaite